 Are you a peanut butter fanatic like I am?
 I could eat peanut butter allll day.
-So, it’s only natural that I would make peanut butter cookies as one of my first posts on Whisking Up Yum.
 But, who wants Plain-Jane peanut butter cookies when you can take it to the next level?!
 Introducing…. peanut butter and jelly cookies!

 We eat peanut butter and jelly sandwiches quite often in the Crea house.
 It is a weekend lunch staple and my three-year-old daughter requests it by saying “peanut butter jelly time” because we tend to break out in song at some point during lunch… Peanuuutt, Peanut butter (and jelly!)